andamira/webera.sh/README.md

 wget raw.githubusercontent.com/andamira/webera/master/webera && chmod +x webera
 ```

-Then you can generate a new config file (`webera -n`) or
+1) You can generate a new config file (`webera -n`) or
 [download](https://raw.githubusercontent.com/andamira/webera/master/.weberarc)
-the one in the repo.
+the model from the repo.

-Place your templates in the `tem/` directory, and configure the
+2) Place your HTML templates in the `tem/` directory, and configure the
 corresponding routes in the new config file, like this:

 ```sh